ansible/workshops/docs/setup.md

 It is possible to change the route53 DNS as well using the parameter `workshop_dns_zone` in your `extra_vars.yml` file.

+This playbook does not create the route53 zone and must exist prior to running the playbook.

 # Remote Desktop

 If you used `xrdp: true` you will the ability to remote desktop to the control node.